What is a Progressive Web App? Complete Guide to PWAs

 4. Better SEO

-Unlike native apps buried in app stores, PWAs are discoverable through search engines.
-This organic discoverability drives more traffic and reduces customer acquisition costs.
+Unlike native apps buried in app stores, PWAs show up in search results.
+This brings more traffic and lowers the cost of finding new users.

 5. Cross-Platform Compatibility